Forecast issued at 5:17 am EST on Saturday 26 July 2014.

 No UV Alert, UV Index predicted to reach 2 [Low]

-Patchy morning fog in the south.
-Isolated showers in the north in the morning.
+Areas of morning frost.
+Patchy morning fog in the north.
 Mostly sunny afternoon.
-Winds southwesterly 15 to 20 km/h becoming light during the morning.
-Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching between 18 and 22.
+Winds west to southwesterly 20 to 30 km/h becoming light in the middle of the day.
+Overnight temperatures falling to between zero and 6 with daytime temperatures reaching between 14 and 19.